Quasi-randomization tests for network interference: a random graph approach: Additional numerical simulations

-We then repeat the simulations for the above setup for outcome model \eqref{outcome2} and present them in Table \ref{table:2}.
+We then repeat the simulations for the above setup using the outcome model \eqref{outcome2} and present the results in Table \ref{table:2}.
 We note that the power of the test decreases substantially for model \eqref{outcome2}, compared with model \eqref{outcome1}.
-This is owing to the simplistic nature of the outcome model \eqref{outcome1}, and we present its results for verification purposes.
+This is due to the simplicity of the outcome model \eqref{outcome1}, and we present its results for verification.
 Another caveat in the above setting is the nature of the test statistic $T_{I_c}(G|Z_{obs})$.
-We might not get any control units with all neighboring ones in control, depending on the input graph, invalidating the procedure.
+We might not be able to control any control units with all their neighbors under control, depending on the input graph, invalidating the procedure.
 So, the above setup involves 100 units with 5 units in treatment.
-We numerically found the procedure failing when the number of treated units was increased to more than 5.
+We find numerically that the procedure fails when the number of treated units exceeds 5.
 We present the results for model \eqref{outcome2} with $T_{quant}$ as test statistic in Table \ref{table:2}.
-Here, the number of units in the population is 500, with the number of treated units being 250. $\tau_{direct}$ is 4 and varying $\tau_{spill}$ is used for power performance measure.
+Here, the population size is 500, with 250 treated units. $\tau_{direct}$ is 4 and varying $\tau_{spill}$ is used for power performance measure.

 In all the above models, we took the probability of an edge between two nodes as $0.2$.
-We present the same setup in \ref{table:2}, with the probability of an edge between two nodes estimated below. $G_{obs}$ is generated from Erdős-Rényi random graph with $p = 0.2$.
+We present the same setup in Table \ref{table:2}, with the probability of an edge between two nodes estimated below. $G_{obs}$ is generated from Erdős-Rényi random graph with $p = 0.2$.

 Here, $|E_{G_{obs}}|$ represents number of edges in the observed graph $G_{obs}$.
 The results are presented in Table \ref{table:2}.
-We highlight how type 1 error is controlled under 0.05 in all the setups (when $\tau_{spill}$ is zero).
+We highlight that type 1 error is controlled at 0.05 across all setups (when $\tau_{spill}$ is zero).
 When the null hypothesis is false, we observe moderate power.
 This holds when the network distribution is estimated parametrically.

-\section{Performance of test statistic $T_{bond}$ on Procedure 2}
+\section{Performance of test statistic $T_{bond}$ on Procedure \ref{procedure 2}}

 \end{appendices}